jlowder/AltairEgo/README.md

 ```
 ## Example Programs

 The `working-examples/` directory contains several classic BASIC games that demonstrate the interpreter's capabilities.
-You can run them from the command line or play them directly in your browser.
+You can run them from the command line or run them directly in your browser.

 - **3dplot.bas** - 3D plotting demonstration.
   - [Source](working-examples/3dplot.bas)